-Article 1, Section 13 Article 1, Section 13, of the California Constitution states: The right of the people to be secure in their persons, houses, papers, and effects against unreasonable seizures and searches, shall not be violated, and a warrant may not be issued except on probable cause, supported by oath or affirmation, particularly describing the place to be searched and the persons Unreasonable searches and things to be seized.
+Article 1, Section 13

+Article 1, Section 13, of the California Constitution states:

+The right of the people to be secure in their persons, houses, papers, and effects against unreasonable seizures and searches, shall not be violated, and a warrant may not be issued except on probable cause, supported by oath or affirmation, particularly describing the place to be searched and the persons and things to be seized.

+Unreasonable searches

 The Fourth Amendment does not give individuals an absolute right to privacy; neither does it prohibit all searches.
 It limits only those searches conducted by the government that are considered unreasonable by the courts.

 To determine what is reasonable, the courts must look at the totality of circumstances and balance the individual's right to privacy against the government's need to gather evidence and apprehend criminals.

-Limitation on government's power The Fourth Amendment, like the other Amendments in the Bill of Rights, limits the power of the government but does not apply to actions by private individuals.
+Limitation on government's power

+The Fourth Amendment, like the other Amendments in the Bill of Rights, limits the power of the government but does not apply to actions by private individuals.
+A private person is not a government agent unless they are directed or encouraged by a peace officer to conduct a search or seizure (see LD 15 pg 4-20 Wilkinson 2008).
 If a private individual violates someone else's expectation of privacy, the victim may be able to make a claim in the civil court system.
-Continued on next page

-Fourth Amendment Protections, Continued
+Related terms

-Related terms To better understand the Fourth Amendment, peace officers need to understand the following terms.
+To better understand the Fourth Amendment, peace officers need to understand the following terms.

 A search occurs when an expectation of privacy that society is prepared to consider reasonable is infringed upon by the government.

 A seizure of property occurs when there is some meaningful interference with an individual's possessory interest in that property by the government.

-A seizure of a person occurs when: a peace officer physically applies force a person voluntarily submits to a peace officer's authority
+A seizure of a person occurs when:

+- a peace officer physically applies force - a person voluntarily submits to a peace officer's authority